ToolGits/XeZenOn/README.md

 **BoxHead** is the core of XeZenOn.

-- `Braindroid.kt` — Main brain
+- `braindroid.kt` — Main brain
-- `Rules.kt` — Behavioral rules
+- `rules.kt` — Behavioral rules
-- `Language.kt` — Language detection
+- `language.kt` — Language detection
-- `Intent.kt` — Intent detection
+- `intents.kt` — Intent detection
-- `Responses.kt` — Response generation
+- `responses.kt` — Response generation
+- `KnowledgeEngine.kt` — Knowledge loading and search
-- `Learned/` — Local knowledge base
+- `KnowledgeBase.kt` — Knowledge storage

+## 📚 Learned

+XeZenOn uses a local knowledge system stored in the Android application assets.

+The official knowledge directory is:

+`app/src/main/assets/Learned/`

+The `Learned/` directory contains the knowledge files used by the **KnowledgeEngine**.

+The previous knowledge directory:

+`BoxHead/Learned/`

+is now considered **Legacy** and is no longer used as the active knowledge source.

 ## 🌍 Languages